-17.9% - reporting was considered an administrative burden.
+- 17.9% - reporting was considered an administrative burden.

-11.9% - the legal, due care requirements, had possibly not all been met.
+- 11.9% - the legal, due care requirements, had possibly not all been met.

-8.7% - euthanasia is a private matter between the physician and patient.
+- 8.7% - euthanasia is a private matter between the physician and patient.

-2.3% - because of possible legal consequences.
+- 2.3% - because of possible legal consequences.

-"fits the description of "vulnerable patient groups at risk of life-ending without request."It is interesting that 97.7% of the reported cases were done by the physician, whereas 41.3% of the unreported cases were done by a nurse alone, which is illegal in Belgium.
+"fits the description of "vulnerable patient groups at risk of life-ending without request."It is interesting that 97.7% deaths that were done by a physician were reported, whereas 41.3% of the unreported cases were done by a nurse alone, which is illegal in Belgium.

-This study creates significant suspician concerning the administration of the assisted suicide laws in Oregon and Washington States.
+This study creates suspician concerning the administration of the assisted suicide laws in Oregon and Washington States.

 In Washington State this study would be difficult to do because the law requires physicians to lie on the death certificate.
 The death, is required by law, to be listed as related to the illness the person had (ie. cancer) rather than the cause of death (assisted suicide by lethal overdose).